 - If you need supplies for while you’re here, maybe a new pair of trail runners, more buckets and spades for the kids, drool-worthy treats for the picnic – buy them locally.
 Not only does this support local business, but gives you a chance to connect with people who live here and might have a tip or two they’re willing to share with a savvy traveller.

 - Keep an eye on our events calendar to see what’s on this summer as events are coming back including the Summer Concert Series at Whistler Olympic Plaza, Crankworx and GranFondo.

 - Help Whistler with its environmental goals by drinking alpine fresh tap water versus bottled, avoiding single-use plastic, choosing active modes of transportation and using the compost and recycling bins in the Village and at the parks.
-Remember that Whistler is bear country, so please dispose of your waste responsibly.
-If a bin is full please take your waste back to your accommodation to dispose of; let’s keep wildlife wild.
+Remember that Whistler is bear country, so please dispose of your waste responsibly and read up on how to be bear-aware.
+If a bin is full please take your waste back to your accommodation to dispose of, let’s keep wildlife wild.

 Extend your itinerary, expand your expectations and maximize the midweek for the fullest Whistler experience this summer.